JoJo's Bizarre Adventure: All Star Battle: All Star Battle R

+A man playing All Star Battle R at Virginia Commonwealth University in 2023 showing the character select screen with Baoh and Jotaro Kujo (Part 4) highlighted.

 A standalone updated version of the game, titled JoJo's Bizarre Adventure: All Star Battle R, was announced on March 9, 2022 during a PlayStation "State of Play" livestream.
 It was created to celebrate the manga's 35th anniversary and the anime's 10th anniversary.
 The version update features revised single-player modes, new gameplay mechanics, and additional playable characters and stages.
 Every character from the first six parts (mainly most characters from Part 3, as well as every character from Parts 4, 5 and 6) have also received re-recorded voice overs by the voice cast from the anime, replacing some of the game's original voice cast, while characters from the remaining two parts have also received re-recorded voice overs from the game's original voice cast with the characters' designs also updated to more closely resemble the anime.

 On May 26, 2022, Bandai Namco Entertainment released the Street Date Announcement trailer, which confirmed a September 2, 2022 release date for the game, as well as a season pass, a Digital Deluxe Edition and a Collector's Edition, which comes with the Digital Deluxe Edition bonus, the pre-order bonus, and a figure of Jolyne Cujoh in all regions, with an additional mug shot placard included in the European edition.
 In Europe and Japan, the season pass also comes bundled with the Collector's Edition, with the Japanese edition additionally including the game's official soundtrack in a digital-only format.

 An early access demo of the game was available on the PlayStation 5 and PlayStation 4 on June 16, 2022.
 The demo featured a limited character roster and a single stage, with only online mode and practice mode being available.
 Access to the demo ended on June 22, 2022, with a feedback survey available to take afterward to July 6, 2022.

 The updated version was released on September 2, 2022 for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Microsoft Windows via Steam.